rayalan/binary-adages/content/pages/profile-best-environment.md

 But left to their own devices, the first three principles repeatedly produce locally optimal solutions that constantly increase the amount of tech debt.
 The increasing tech debt decreases software velocity and quality -- each improvement, developers do the fast thing to make the change, increasing the complexity and brittleness of the system.

-While there are make-shift solutions such as hiring more people, these approaches generally have diminishing returns (c.f., [The Mythical Man-Month](https://en.wikipedia.org/wiki/The_Mythical_Man-Month)).
+While there are makeshift solutions such as hiring more people, these approaches generally have diminishing returns (c.f., [The Mythical Man-Month](https://en.wikipedia.org/wiki/The_Mythical_Man-Month)).
 While more people can do more, they are also harder to coordinate and can make a bigger mess.

 Often the pain and development friction results in limited efforts to correct the situation.
 For example, one of my favorites is a series of uncoordinated short-term initiatives to introduce a new technology or approach.
 Each time, the technology is the way of the future and will have an incredible return on investment after the initial one-year or two-year investment.
 One of these "investments" is introduced every year or six months, each superseding the previous one.
 The result is that the company continuously invests in the long-term while reaping none of the benefits.
 Instead, the continual build up of different technologies mixed together often reduces the benefits of each individual choice while slowing developers down even further (c.f., [the lava flow anti-pattern](https://exceptionnotfound.net/lava-flow-the-daily-software-anti-pattern/).